awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 On the **Export data** page, specify a value for the **AWS KMS key ID or ARN**\.

-For more information on using AWS KMS keys, see [Protecting Data Using Server\-Side Encryption with AWS KMS keys Stored in AWSAWS Key Management Service \(SSE\-KMS\) ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)\.
+For more information on using AWS KMS keys, see [Protecting Data Using Server\-Side Encryption with AWS KMS keys Stored in AWS AWS Key Management Service \(SSE\-KMS\) ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)\.